PTsolvers/Galileo23-MC1-GPU/README.md

 - $\rho g\sin\alpha$ needs to be added as source term to the flux balance equation
 - the diffusion coefficient $D$ turns now into the nonlinear viscosity $η$.

-To proceed, start from the `diffusion_2D_fun.jl` script from [this previous step](#solving-transient-2d-diffusion-on-the-cpu-i) and make sure the new physics is correctlxy implemented.
+To proceed, start from the `diffusion_2D_fun.jl` script from [this previous step](#solving-transient-2d-diffusion-on-the-cpu-i) and make sure the new physics is correctly implemented.
 In a second step, we will then port it to GPU kernel programming.

 Start a new script titled `channel_flow_2D.jl` or start from the provided [scripts_s2/channel_flow_2D.jl](scripts_s2/channel_flow_2D.jl) script.
 There, we introduce some new physics parameters:
 ```julia